 Crossroads Initiative is a uniquely Wisconsin approach to addressing the intersectional realities of student’s lives.
-This initiative bridges the work of the LGBT Campus Center and the Multicultural Student Center to address the needs of students living at the intersections of race, sexuality, gender, and other layers of identity.
+This initiative bridges the work of the Gender and Sexuality Campus Center and the Multicultural Student Center to address the needs of students living at the intersections of race, sexuality, gender, and other layers of identity.

 Some of our programs include:

 - rooted: a discussion group for self-identified queer and trans students of color

 - LGBTQ Speakers of color such as Janet Mock, Ignacio Rivera, and Brown Boi Project